Seth Meyers: Personal life

-Meyers became engaged to his girlfriend of five years, attorney Alexi Ashe, in July 2013.
-The two married in a Jewish ceremony September 1, 2013, on Martha's Vineyard.
-Their first son, Ashe Olson Meyers (named after Meyers's wife's and mother's maiden names, respectively), was born at Lenox Hill Hospital on March 27, 2016.
-On April 8, 2018, the couple's second son, Axel Strahl Meyers, was delivered in the lobby of their apartment building.
-On November 24, 2021, he announced the birth of his daughter, Adelaide Ruth Meyers, during Late Night's Corrections segment.
+Meyers and his girlfriend of five years, attorney Alexi Ashe, were engaged in July 2013.
+They married in a Jewish wedding on September 1, 2013, on Martha's Vineyard.
+Their first son, Ashe Olson Meyers (named after his wife and his mother's maiden names, respectively), was born at Lenox Hill Hospital, in Manhattan, New York City, on March 27, 2016.
+On April 8, 2018, the couple's second son, Axel Strahl Meyers, was delivered, unplanned, in the lobby of their apartment building.
+On November 24, 2021, Meyers announced the bathtub home birth of his daughter, Adelaide Ruth Meyers, during Late Night's Corrections segment.
+The family had an Italian Greyhound named Frisbee.
+Frisbee died in August 2025 at the age of 14.

-While talking to Jake Tapper on the December 4, 2018, episode of Late Night with Seth Meyers, Meyers said that while he is not Jewish, his wife is; consequently, their children are being raised Jewish.
-Their son Axel's middle name Strahl is after the surname of his wife's Holocaust survivor grandparents.

-Beginning in July 2013, Alexi Ashe worked as an Assistant District Attorney in Brooklyn, assigned to the Sex Crimes Bureau.
-She has since joined Sanctuary for Families as an advocate for victims of gender violence.
+While interviewing Jake Tapper on the December 4, 2018, episode of Late Night, Meyers said that while he does not consider himself Jewish (despite his Askenazi Jewish heritage on his paternal side), his wife is Jewish, and their children are being raised in that faith.
+Axel's middle name is the surname of Alexi's Holocaust-survivor grandparents.
+Beginning in July 2013, Alexi worked as an assistant district attorney in Brooklyn, assigned to the Sex Crimes Bureau.
+Since then, she joined Sanctuary for Families as an advocate for victims of gender violence.

+During an interview on The Late Show With Stephen Colbert, Meyers said he doesn't believe in an afterlife.
-Meyers's children, dressed as "murder hornets", made a quick appearance during one COVID-19 episode of A Closer Look, filmed in the family's attic.

-Meyers is a fan of the Boston Red Sox, the Boston Celtics, the Pittsburgh Steelers, the Pittsburgh Pirates, the Pittsburgh Penguins (his father being a Pittsburgh native), the Northwestern Wildcats (his alma mater), and two soccer teams, namely the Netherlands national football team and the Premier League club West Ham United.
+Meyers's children, dressed as "murder hornets," made a quick appearance during one COVID-19 episode of A Closer Look, filmed in the attic of the family's country home.
+He is a fan of U.S. sports teams including the Boston Red Sox, Boston Celtics, Pittsburgh Steelers, Pittsburgh Pirates, Pittsburgh Penguins (his father being a Pittsburgh native), Northwestern Wildcats (Seth's alma mater), and two European soccer teams, the Netherlands national football team and the Premier League club West Ham United.

-A fan of comics, he has cited Joe Hill's supernatural comic book series Locke & Key as one of his favorite comic book series.
-IDW Publishing gave him some of the replica keys they had licensed.
+A fan of comics, Meyers has cited Joe Hill's supernatural Locke & Key as one of his favorite comic book series.
+IDW Publishing gave him some of the replica keys they licensed.